Internal Negotiations: Supporting the External Deal

 - Business development personnel who must execute corporate strategy with sales channels and their strategic alliance partners;

-- Sales, customer service and procurement personnel who are the primary focal points of contact for client, supplier and provider relations;
+- Sales, customer service and contract negotiators who are the primary focal points of contact for client, supplier and provider relations;

 - Account managers whose key accounts create and generate significant revenue and thus impact internal resource allocation;

-- Business team leaders, especially those who are engaged in cross-functional negotiating teams and are interacting with external partners or competitors.
+- Principal negotiation team leaders, especially those who are engaged in cross-functional negotiating teams and are interacting with external partners or competitors.

 How are internal and external negotiations similar?